ahmedRAOUANE/Portfolio/README.md

 ## Customization

 - Update your portfolio content in `src/app/[lang]/page.tsx` and related components.
-- Modify Supabase tables to fit your data needs (projects, profiles).
+- Modify Supabase tables to fit your data needs (projects, profiles, feedback).
 - Adjust styles in `globals.css` or add new components as needed.

 ---